 When you have untrained employees or ones who were subjected to outdated sales materials, they panic when a shopper brings up an objection.

-Here are 5 Ways to Defuse Shopper Objections And Get The Sale:
+Here are five ways to defuse Shopper Objections and Get The Sale:

 4. They say, “I’m not sure it’s right for me.”
 Appeal to their ego.
 “It’s not for everybody, that’s for sure.”
 They come in wanting the purple one (insert any bright color here) but as they’re about to buy it, they shy away.
 They second-guess themselves as a million voices go through their head telling them their choice is wrong - that it’s too bold or too attention-grabbing.
 Contrast a safer choice of a beige one by appealing to their ego.
 By remembering what they told you and looking at what they are wearing, make comments that bolster their ego; tell them they deserve this item, it is perfect for them.
 This only works if you've built rapport - otherwise you come off a phony.
 The shopper’s ego needs bolstering.
 Price is never the objection in cases like these.
 You just need to help them quiet the negative voices in their head so they can do what they truly wanted to do.